Opla/joinUs/README.md

 # How to apply ?

+It is easy, from the source : get it, code it, test it, understand it.

-It is easy : just add an issue or create a PR in one of these repos:
+After you just add an issue or create a PR in one of these repos:

 ### The Open chatbot builder